-(6) Includes debt service requirements for (i) the outstanding Power Revenue Bonds, (ii) the Bonds and the Series CCC Bonds, and (iii) Power Revenue Bonds expected to be issued in each of fiscal years 2011-2014 to fund the Authority's capital improvement program at an assumed interest rate of 6% with interest capitalized for three years.
-The figures for Principal and Interest Requirements in this table for fiscal years 2010, 2011, 2012 and 2013 are reduced by the interest that was capitalized through the Authority's issuance in 2010 of its Series XX Bonds, its Series ZZ Bonds and the Series CCC Bonds in the following amounts: approximately \$8.4 million due on July 1, 2010, \$73.5 million due during fiscal year 2011, \$71.4 million due during fiscal year 2012, and \$35.7 million due during fiscal year 2013.
-See Projected Five-Year Capital Improvement and Financing Program under THE SYSTEM.
-Actual Principal and Interest Requirements will vary based on the actual principal and interest on the future Power Revenue Bonds and Power Revenue Refunding Bonds issued and no assurance can be given that the assumed reductions in Principal and Interest Requirements or any other level of reductions will actually be achieved
+(6) Includes debt service requirements for (i) the outstanding Power Revenue Bonds, (ii) Power Revenue Bonds expected to be issued in fiscal year 2010 at prevailing market rates (including Power Revenue Bonds to refund certain other Authority indebtedness), and (iii) Power Revenue Bonds expected to be issued in each of fiscal years 2011-2014 to fund the Authority's capital improvement program at an assumed interest rate of 6% with interest capitalized for three years.
+These figures for Principal and Interest Requirements are reduced by the interest that was capitalized through the issuance of the Series XX Bonds and the interest that is expected to be capitalized through the issuance of the Series ZZ Bonds in the following amounts: approximately \$8.4 million due on July 1, 2010, \$56.5 million due during fiscal year 2011, \$55.2 million due during fiscal year 2012, and \$27.6 million due during fiscal year 2013.
+See PLAN OF FINANCING and Projected Five-Year Capital Improvement and Financing Program under THE SYSTEM.